 ENGL 232 - Writing for the Public Sphere (4)

 Students explore the critical and communicative tools of democratic participation.
 Emphasis is on the rhetorical situation.
 Genres may include letters, editorials, rhetorical analyses, white papers, and/or position papers.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: FYW 100 or FYW 100P or completion of College Writing Requirement.